PaloAltoNetworks/terraform-aws-vmseries-modules/examples/vmseries_combined/README.md

 In a nutshell it means:

-- Multiple Application VPCs can be secured using a single Security VPC.
+- A single Security VPC can protect multiple Application VPCs.
+Therefore these form the hub and spokes model, where the Security VPC is the hub and the Application VPCs are the spokes.
+- This case is simplified to a single App1 VPC, but readily extendedable to multiple Application VPCs.
 - The outbound dataplane traffic traverses the transit gateway (TGW) and the gateway load balancer (GWLB).
 - The outbound dataplane traffic traverses a _single_ interface per each VM-Series, so it is in intrazone category instead of interzone.
 There is no overlay routing on VM-Series.
 This is a slight departure from the Reference Architecture.